-Lynne McNiven, Director of Public Health for NHS Ayrshire & Arran, explains: "Testing will help us to identify more cases of the virus and give us all a better chance of stopping it from spreading.
+Lisa Davidson, Assistant Director of Public Health for NHS Ayrshire & Arran, explains: "Testing helps us to identify more cases of the virus and give us all a better chance of stopping it from spreading.

-"It is important that you are tested regularly - this means twice a week.
-This is really important if you are a key worker and must attend work.
-Even if you have been vaccinated, it is still important that you get tested regularly, particularly if you are visiting a loved one in hospital or a care home, or if you are travelling to a Scottish island."
+"And it is really important if you are visiting a loved one in hospital or a care home, or if you are travelling to a Scottish island."

 This site is only for people without symptoms.
 Anyone with COVID-19 symptoms should book a test in the usual way via www.nhsinform.scot or by calling 0800 028 2816.

 Residents will be tested using lateral flow devices (LFD), which can give people their results in around 45 minutes.
 Any positive cases will then be confirmed by Polymerase Chain Reaction (PCR) test.

 Anyone who receives a positive LFD or PCR test result will be asked to self-isolate.